Chapter 33 - Bronze Age History of Aetolia

 However, if that were the case, the expedition to bring Oeneus home would be meaningless.
 Oeneus had died before this, and Diomedes is presumed to have gone on an expedition to avenge Oeneus.

-The descendants of Thestius, defeated by Diomedes, migrated inland from Pleuron and founded Thestia and Agrinium.
+The descendants of Agrius, defeated by Diomedes, migrated inland from Pleuron and founded Agrinium.
 [80]

-The two towns belonged to the Eurytanians, who have the largest population of the Aetolians.
+Agrinium belonged to the Eurytanians, who had the largest population among the Aetolians.
 [81]

-Thucydides describes the Eurytanians as the most primitive of the Aetolians, speaking an esoteric language and eating raw meat.
+Thucydides notes that the Eurytanians were the most uncivilized of the Aetolians, speaking a difficult language and eating raw meat.
 [82]

-The two towns existed when Philip, King of Macedonia, attacked the Aetolians in 218 BC.
+Agrinium was still in existence when Philip, king of Macedonia, attacked the Aetolians in 218 BC.
 [83]

 5.14 Marriage to Acarnania